facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Make Those Losses Count!

-Welcome back to our Tax-Smart Financial Planning series!
-This week we are delving into a powerful strategy for optimizing your investment returns: Tax-Loss Harvesting.
+This week we are delving into a powerful strategy to help optimize your investment returns: Tax-Loss Harvesting.

 • Rules and Limitations: Tax-loss harvesting is subject to specific rules and limitations set by the IRS.
 For example, you can use harvested losses to offset capital gains dollar for dollar.
-If your losses exceed your gains, you can use up to $3,000 of net losses to offset other income, with any remaining losses carried forward to future years.
+If your losses exceed your gains, you can use up to $3,000 of net losses to offset ordinary income in any one tax year, with any remaining losses carried forward to future years.

 • Long-Term Planning: While tax-loss harvesting can provide valuable tax benefits, it is essential to consider the long-term implications for your investment strategy.
 Be mindful of maintaining your desired asset allocation and avoid unnecessary trading activity that could hinder your overall investment plan.